|

 TL;DR

 Ashley Furniture is not a non toxic brand.
-This is due to their heavy use of synthetic materials like polyester and polyfoam, the use of engineered woods containing formaldehyde, and lack of third-party certifications.
+This is due to their heavy use of synthetic materials like polyester and polyfoam, the use of engineered woods containing formaldehyde, and the lack of third-party certifications.

 suede sofa